Tusculanae Disputationes: Other themes

 The work contains frequent allusion to ancient fable, the events of Greek and Roman history, and the memorable sayings of heroes and sages.
 Cicero references also the ancient Latin poets and quotes from their works.

 The Tusculan Disputations is the locus classicus of the legend of the Sword of Damocles, as well as of the sole mention of cultura animi as an agricultural metaphor for human culture.
 Cicero also mentions disapprovingly Amafinius, one of the first Latin writers on philosophy in Rome.

 Influence

 The rhetor's theme De contemptu mundi, on the contempt of the world, was taken up by Boethius in the troubled closing phase of Late Antiquity and by Bernard of Cluny in the first half of the 12th century.

+The book was an influence on Saint Augustine.
+For instance he references it in his Confessions, and also in The City of God.

 Thomas Jefferson included the "Tusculan questions", along with Cicero's De Officiis, in his list of recommendations to Robert Skipwith of books for a general personal library.